Soundproofing: Noise barriers

 Since the early 1970s, it has become common practice in the United States and other industrialized countries to engineer noise barriers along major highways to protect adjacent residents from intruding roadway noise.
-The Federal Highway Administration (FHWA) in conjunction with State Highway Administration (SHA) adopted Federal Regulation (23 CFR 772) requiring each state to adopt their own policy in regards to abatement of highway traffic noise.
+The Federal Highway Administration (FHWA) in conjunction with the State Highway Administration (SHA) adopted Federal Regulation (23 CFR 772) requiring each state to adopt its own policy regarding the abatement of highway traffic noise.
 Engineering techniques have been developed to predict an effective geometry for the noise barrier design in a particular real-world situation.
 Noise barriers may be constructed of wood, masonry, earth or a combination thereof.